 Start on the level where your students left off.

-If you don’t have access to your data right now, do your best to estimate where your students were when you last were in school.
+At the beginning of the year, you can use the last running record you have for each of your students if you have that on file.
+If you don’t have access to that data right now, do your best to estimate where your students were in the spring.
 Most of us were not expecting to leave for spring break and not return after a week.
-You can assess students as they go and adjust levels if you were off.

 Email parents a digital guided reading book each week